GeoMOER/FORCE/docs/units/_unit00/unit00-01_learning_environment.md

   caption: '[Netra Bhandari](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-In this unit, you will be introduced to the workings of FORCE, its basic installation.
-You will also be introduced to the basics of docker, ubuntu and how to write commands in a command line.
+In this unit, you will be introduced to the workings of FORCE and its basic installation.
+You will also be introduced to the basics of docker, Ubuntu and how to write commands in a command line.
 <!--more-->

 ## Learning objectives
 At the end of this unit you should be able to
-* be able to run docker
+* run Docker
 * know the basics of command line
 * start your FORCE journey